DOMjudge/domjudge/doc/manual/config-basic.rst

 - Administrative user: can configure and change everything in DOMjudge.
 - Jury user: can view submissions and judgings.
 Can view clarification requests and send clarifications.
-Can rejudge non-correct judgings (submissions judged *correct* can only be rejudged by an administrator.
+Can rejudge non-correct judgings (submissions judged *correct* can only be rejudged by an administrator).
 - Balloon runner: can only view the balloon queue and mark balloons as delivered.
 - Team member: can view its own team interface and submit solutions